evilusean/Khan/Review/TOCT/2026-TOCT-Review-Precalc-Trig.md

 Finding all solutions involves a systematic reduction of the polynomial's degree by identifying rational zeros through the Rational Zeros Theorem and synthetic division, then using long division or the quadratic formula to uncover the remaining irrational and complex conjugate pairs until the total number of zeros matches the polynomial's degree.

+### Finding Vertical Asymptotes of Rational Functions (Precalculus - College Algebra 38)
+Vertical asymptotes occur at the x-values that make the denominator of a simplified rational function equal to zero, representing non-removable domain restrictions where the graph shoots toward positive or negative infinity.

 ### Finding a Horizontal Asymptote of a Rational Function (Precalculus - College Algebra 40)
 Horizontal asymptotes are found by comparing the degrees of the numerator ($n$) and denominator ($m$): the asymptote is $y=0$ if $n < m$, the ratio of the leading coefficients if $n = m$, and nonexistent if $n > m$.